Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 >       "changed": false,
 >       "ping": "pong"
 >       }

-**Step 18**: Configure Setup for managing Windows hosts using ansible **Part1: Configure Control Machine**
+## Configure Setup for managing Windows hosts using ansible
+**Step 19**: Configure the ansible Control Machine
->       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pyOpenSSL --upgrade **Install pywinrm with support for basic, certificate, and NTLM auth, simply**
+>       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pyOpenSSL --upgrade **Step 20**: Install pywinrm with support for basic, certificate, and NTLM auth, simply
 >       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pywinrm
->       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pywinrm **Part2: Configuring Windows Host**
-For configuring our Windows 10 remote host system to connect with the Ansible Control node.
+>       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pywinrm **Step 21 Configuring Windows Host**: For configuring our Windows 10 remote host system to connect with the Ansible Control node.
 We are going to install the WinRM listener- short for Windows Remote – which will allow the connection between the Windows host system and the Ansible server.
-Before we do so, the Windows host system needs to fulfill a few requirements for the installation to succeed:
+Before we do so, the Windows host system needs to fulfill a few requirements for the installation to succeed,
 >-       Your Windows host system should be Windows 7 or later.
 For Servers, ensure that you are using Windows Server 2008 and later versions.
 >-       Ensure your system is running .NET Framework 4.0 and later.
 >-       Windows PowerShell should be Version 3.0 & later
 >-       With all the requirements met, now follow the steps stipulated below:
->-  Download the ConfigureRemotingForAnsible.ps1 file to the desktop of the remote windows host VM and run it using powershell 3.0 or greater version as an administrator
+>-       Download the https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 file to the desktop of the remote windows host VM and run it using powershell 3.0 or greater version as an administrator.
+Make sure a self signed SSL certificate is generated.
->          .\ConfigureRemotingForAnsible.ps1
->          Make sure a self signed SSL certificate is generated.
-**Part3:  Check for connection.
-And perform the below steps**
+**Step 22**:  Checking for successfull connections
 >-       cd /etc/ansible/
 >-       update hosts file,
 >  [winhost]
 >  <serverip1>
 >  <serverip2>